The 8 best sprint planning tools for remote teams

 Atlassian has been known for its team collaboration tools since 2002.
 Jira is its software development tool for agile team workflows.
 The software is made to help teams deliver value to customers by releasing earlier, more often, and more iteratively.

 Jira features include prioritization, progress tracking, road mapping, and task management.
-A free version of the tool is available; paid plans begin at $7 per user, per month.
+A free version of the tool is available; paid plans begin at $21 per agent, per month.

 Miro is a collaborative whiteboard platform designed to bring digital teams together.
 The company got its start in 2011 and offers a wealth of resources for remote teams today, such as templates, access to a clearinghouse for hiring agencies, and community-shared workflows.